 THE ROOTS OF A PANIC TREE

-As children, we all needed the kind of attention that would help us develop healthy self-esteem.
-If/when we didn't get enough of it, we began to doubt our value and lovability.
-As we grew, our parents might have punished or ignored us, just for expressing feelings that were inconvenient or unpleasant for them to accept or accommodate.
+As children, we needed a lot of loving attention.
+Warmth, positive mirroring and affection would help us grow healthy self-esteem.
+If/when we didn't get enough of it, we started doubting our value and lovability.
+As we developed, our parents might have punished or ignored us, just for expressing various natural emotions that were inconvenient or unpleasant for them to tolerate or even accommodate.

-An adult who suppresses feelings, was generally a child who felt it was safer to become invisible in his home, so as not to put more burden on his parent and feel guilty or ashamed for it.
+An adult who's learned to suppress feelings was a child who felt it was easier or safer to become 'invisible' in his house, so as not to put more burden on his parent and feel guilty or ashamed for it.
 Rather than risk being verbally ridiculed or physically punished for having any needs, this child learned to kill off and bury a litany of natural feeling states, just to survive .

-As an agoraphobic, you're terrified of leaving your home, for fear you'll experience total loss of control and humiliation, in the midst of a panic attack.
+As an agoraphobic, you're terrified of leaving your home for fear you'll experience complete loss of control and humiliation, in the midst of a panic attack.
 You're afraid of how others will perceive you, should this occur.
-But the truth is, since virtually all unfavorable feelings have been suppressed during your lifetime, you're now imprisoned by a limiting disorder that keeps you home-bound.
-The tragic outcome is, if you've never had opportunity to learn how to deal with your feelings, your feelings will deal with you!
+But the truth is, since virtually all "unfavorable" feelings have been suppressed throughout your lifetime, you're now literally imprisoned by a disorder that keeps you home-bound.
+Bottom line?
+If you've never learned how to deal with your feelings, your feelings will deal with you!

 Panic attacks can keep us trapped in loveless, passionless relationships.
-We cling to them, because we think we need the other person--even if we're no longer wanting him/her, or this partner is abusive.
-Quite often, it's various elements within your relationship dynamic that could be triggering your anxiety!
+We cling to them, because we think we need the other person, even if we're no longer wanting him/her, or our partner is abusive.
+Quite often though, it's various elements within your relationship dynamic that could be triggering your anxiety!
 To recognize this might force you to face some difficult choices you'd rather not confront.
 They can which take you out of your well-established comfort zone, even if it's frequently been painful for you.

 GOOD OL' HUMAN NATURE RIDES AGAIN

 We're all equipped with an instinctual impulse to survive.
 This is with us from from the time we're born~ or maybe beforehand, and is sometimes referred to as our 'fight or flight' mechanism.
-As kids, it probably felt too dangerous to take a stand and fight with our parents, so we fled.
-We might have done this by spending a lot of time in our room--or hanging out with our friends and their families.
+As kids, it likely felt too dangerous to take a stand for ourselves and fight with our parents, so we fled.
+We might have done this by spending a lot of time in our room, or hanging out with our friends and their families.

-Aside from these childhood 'mini-escapes,' it didn't seem practical or possible to leave home physically, so we found ways to sidestep our emotional pain.
-We did this by gradually shutting down/denying certain feelings and needs, because when these weren't adequately responded to, we were left with anger/rage, frustration or sadness.
+Aside from these childhood 'mini-escapes,' it didn't seem practical or possible to leave home physically at an early age, so we found ways to distract from or block our emotional pain.
+We gradually shut-down or denied certain feelings and needs, because when they weren't adequately responded to, we were left with anger/rage, frustration or sadness.

 Since these emotions felt bad, we came to judge them as bad or wrong, and methodically trained ourselves to avoid them!
-Each time these emotions surface today, you might still judge yourself as wrong/bad for having them--which reinforces your impulse to push them further away.
+Each time these emotions surface today, you might still judge yourself as wrong or bad for having them, which reinforces your impulse to push them even further away.

-Emotions are often referred to as "feelings," because we feel them in our body.
-They are all extremely valuable and necessary, because they help us respond in appropriate, emotionally congruent ways to different situations.
+Emotions are usually referred to as "feelings," because we feel them in our body.
+They are all extremely valuable and necessary, because they help us respond in appropriate, emotionally congruent ways to different life situations.

 All feelings including physical ones, are impacted by repression and denial; you cannot decide to 'kill off' feelings you think of as "negative," and expect the positive ones to remain alive and vibrant!
 In short, when we squelch our pain or anger, we also squelch our joy~ and this of course, fuels anxiety, depression and sensations of emptiness.

-When you’ve been programmed since childhood to believe that certain kinds of feelings are bad or "unacceptable," you'll have a tendency to reprimand or diminish yourself whenever they start to surface.
-This can sure motivate you to want to throw away those feelings, but what do you suppose happens to them when they're discarded~ that is, where the heck do they go??
+When you’ve been programmed since childhood to believe that certain kinds of feelings are "unacceptable," you'll have a strong tendency to reprimand or diminish yourself whenever they start to surface.
+This can motivate you to want to throw away those feelings, but what do you suppose happens to them when they're discarded~ that is, where the heck do they go??